ianmilliken/trifi/site/content/snapshots/shanghai.md

 ---
-city: Shanghai
-country: China
 title: Shanghai
 date: 2016-09-16T15:04:10.000Z
-tags:
-  - China
-  - Shanghai
+author: Clare
 teaser: >-
   Our first destination was the big and bustling city of Shanghai, characterized by its electric skyline and stylish streets.
 However we did find pockets of more traditional Chinese culture tucked away in the metropolis - there's more to Shanghai than meets the eye!
+city: Shanghai
+country: China
 image: /img/shanghai-0721.jpg
+tags:
+  - China
+  - Shanghai
 ---

 {{< 500px